AntonPochernikov/stream.js/README.md

-# stream.js
+# Stream.js

-streams for javascript implementation
+Implementation of streams in JavaScript